CHTC/chtc-website-source/_uw-research-computing/staging-transition.md

 > ### Use the environment variable `STAGING` {:.tip-header}
-> We have set the environment variable `STAGING` to refer to your personal staging directory.
+> We have set the environment variable `STAGING` on the Access Points to refer to your personal staging directory.
 For example:
 > ```
 > [netid@ap2001] echo $STAGING
 > /staging/n/netid